Automated Wash Down Diversion Systems

 The Diversion valve system is housed in a 600 x 600 square poly pit and the pit has 2 outlets, one for stormwater and one for trade waste.
 The unit is fitted with a silt basket effectively protecting the valve from gross pollutants which can be easily removed for housekeeping.
 The diversion systems are available with standard and heavy duty grates with class B being standard.

-How it Works
+How It Works

 The Fox demand valve has the role of sending the signal into the pit for the valve to open or close.
-The demand valve is installed in a convenient area to the wash bay on the water supply line 100KPA required minimum.
+The demand valve is installed in a convenient area to the wash bay on the water supply line 100KPA required at a minimum.
 Any tap point after the demand valve effectively controls the movement of the valve there for any taps after the demand valve is a dedicated wash down tap.
 Simply turn on the tap and a hydraulic signal controls the valve and positions it open as long as the tap is on.
 Always remember to use water saving devices such as pressure washers on your wash bay – they save you money and increase time efficiencies.

 Frequently Asked Questions

-- Is the diversion system expensive?
+Is the diversion system expensive?

-- Does it need servicing?
+Does it need servicing?
 If so how often?

-- What is the invert level of the SW pipe on the system?
+What is the invert level of the SW pipe on the system?

-- How effective are the silt baskets?
+How effective are the silt baskets?

 FF600 First Flush Diversion System

 The system can be programmed to divert a first flush volume up to 2000L on standard systems and still has the same demand driven diversion capabilities.
-Most regulatory authority look for 10mm to 15mm first flush volume depending on applications meaning: 10mm on a 300m2 area would be 300L.
+Most regulatory authorities look for 10mm to 15mm first flush volume depending on applications meaning: 10mm on a 300m2 area would be 300L.

-The first flush components can be plate mounted compiling multiple valves and increasing flow rates and system capabilities to handle large scale wash down applications.
-The system still has the demand driven diversion capabilities, as well as fully pre-programmable first flush capabilities.
+The first flush components can be plate mounted compiling multiple valves and increasing flow rates and system capabilities to handle large-scale washdown applications.
+The system still has the demand-driven diversion capabilities, as well as fully pre-programmable first flush capabilities.

 Frequently Asked Questions

-- How do I know if I need a First flush system or a straight diversion system?
+How do I know if I need a First flush system or a straight diversion system?

-- Does it work the same as the diversion systems?
+Does it work the same as the diversion systems?